The HomePod is Apple’s smart speaker, taking on the Amazon Echo, Google Home and various other AI-equipped music-and-more players.

 - You can trigger Siri Shortcuts via the HomePod.
 This makes a big difference to how HomePod works with your Home Automation accessories, as you will be able to set off chains of events with a single command.
 For example, if you said “goodnight” Siri could automatically turn off the lights, turn down the heating, and close the blinds (if you have the right HomeKit accessories).

-When iOS 13 arrives in September 2019 the HomePod will gain the following features:
+When iOS 13.2 arrived on 28 October 2019, the HomePod gained the following features:

-- One of the problems with the HomePod is that, bring tied to a particular Apple ID, it is able to read and reply to Messages and add and cancel Calendar appointments.
-This is a useful feature, let down by the fact that anyone can speak to Siri on your HomePod to access this information.
+- The HomePod can recognise your voice and only reveal private information to you.
+One of the problems with the HomePod is that, bring tied to a particular Apple ID, it is able to read and reply to Messages and add and cancel Calendar appointments.
+This is a useful feature, let down by the fact that anyone could speak to Siri on your HomePod to access this information.
 It’s possible to disallow such access in HomePod settings, but it’s not a great solution.
-That’s why it's great news that in iOS 13 the HomePod will be able to recognise your voice and only reveal private information to you.
+That’s why it's great news that in iOS 13 your HomePod knows who is speaking.

-- Related to this, there will be multi-user support, so that more than one person’s Apple ID can be tied to a HomePod.
+- Related to this, there is now multi-user support, so that more than one person’s Apple ID can be tied to a HomePod.

 - You’ll be able to use the Handoff feature to transfer what you are listening to on your iPhone to the HomePod.
 For example, when you enter your house after your commute home you’ll be able to ‘Handoff’ the track currently playing to the HomePod.

-- There will be better integration with the Shortcuts app in iOS 13, for better automation within ‘Scenes’.
+- There is also better integration with the Shortcuts app in iOS 13, for better automation within ‘Scenes’.